 - Combine all dry ingredients, and whisk together.

 - Let the dough rest for 10 minutes.
-Divide into 8-10 equal pieces.
+Divide into roughly equal pieces about the size of a golfball.

 - Heat a skillet over medium-high heat.
 Roll one piece of dough until very thin (less than 1/8″).
-I like to put the dough in a plate, one piece at a time and squish it down and spread it with my hands.
+I toss flour on the counter and use a rolling pin and roll all the balls into thin pancakes.